michaelthoreau/michaelthoreau.github.io/photos.md

 <br />

 ![Photos-1](../photos/photos-1.jpg)
-*One of the many cats of osaka* - Winter 2015
+*One of the many cats of Osaka* - Winter 2015